Psychiatry Residency Research Training

 The Maryland Psychiatric Research Center (MPRC) on the Catonsville campus is internationally recognized for work in schizophrenia, neuroscience, neuropathology, psycho-pharmacology, brain imaging, clinical trials and psychopathology.

-On the downtown campus, the Division of Services Research (DSR) conducts applied research and policy studies on the delivery of services to adults with severe and persistent mental illnesses and to children with and at risk for serious emotional disturbances.
+On the downtown campus, the Division of Psychiatric Services Research (DPSR) conducts applied research and policy studies on the delivery of services to adults with severe and persistent mental illnesses and to children with and at risk for serious emotional disturbances.
+The Translational Research Laboratories conducts research on mood and anxiety disorders, geriatrics, and psychoneuroimmunology.
+The department also maintains active research programs in childhood disorders.